 Well, how long it takes to become a paramedic depends entirely on what your starting point is (High School graduate versus certified EMT) and how accelerated your paramedic schooling is.

 But let’s assume you’re starting out with your EMT certification and are considering paramedic school.
 The short answer is 1,200 to 1,800 credit hours.
-The long answer is anywhere between 18 to 24 months, depending on whether you study part- or full-time (and how you parse that training out).
+The long answer is anywhere between 18 to 24 months, depending on whether you study part-time or full-time (and how you parse that training out).

 Our resident EMS expert Jesse Owens (NRP, FP-C) gets asked this question all the time: how hard is paramedic school?
 The answer is … well, how long is a piece of string?